One can no longer find novelty in the presence of American players in top sides across Europe.

 De la Fuente’s Future?

 When discussing a player of such tender age (he is still only nineteen), it is ludicrous to map out their future.
-International call up?
+International stalwart?
 Sure, give it a couple years.
 Loan spell away?
 Probably necessary.

 Where this roadmap will take de la Fuente is impossible to say.
 He is making waves at a time of club turmoil.
-The Messi dynasty is coming to a somewhat ugly conclusion, ad the Cruyffian-Guardiola identity is ebbing further into the ether.
+The Messi dynasty is still unresolved and could come to a somewhat ugly conclusion, ad the fact that the Cruyffian-Guardiola identity is ebbing further into the ether.

 The likes of Riqui Puig, Ansu Fati and Konrad de la Fuente offer fans a glimpse of what might be on the horizon.
-When asked about which players he has been most impressed with, new manager Ronald Koeman named the young American outright.
+When asked about which players he has been most impressed with, new manager Ronald Koeman named the young American outright during pre-season last summer.

-It is unlikely this will result in a first team run anytime soon however.
-With Fati’s emergence on the left side, and Koeman more likely to play a front four of Messi, Fati, Griezmann and Coutinho, it might serve the youngster to seek minutes elsewhere.
+It is unlikely this will result in a regular first team run anytime soon however.
+With Fati’s emergence on the left side and his imminent return from injury, Koeman is more likely to play a front four of Messi, Fati, Griezmann and Coutinho, it might serve the youngster to seek minutes elsewhere.

 Neighbouring Girona have been linked, allowing the club up close viewing of his progress.
 Rumours linking him to Hertha Berlin are particularly exciting given the league’s recent record of catalysing young superstars.